pola-rs/polars-book/docs/user-guide/concepts/data-structures.md

 ## DataFrame

-A `DataFrame` is a 2-dimensional data structure that is backed by a `Series`, and it could be seen as an abstraction of on collection (e.g. list) of `Series`.
-Operations that can be executed on `DataFrame` are very similar to what is done in a `SQL` like query.
+A `DataFrame` is a 2-dimensional data structure that is backed by a `Series`, and it can be seen as an abstraction of a collection (e.g. list) of `Series`.
+Operations that can be executed on a `DataFrame` are very similar to what is done in a `SQL` like query.
 You can `GROUP BY`, `JOIN`, `PIVOT`, but also define custom functions.

 {{code_block('getting-started/series-dataframes','dataframe',['DataFrame'])}}